 you own or manage guest lodging such as a hotel or vacation rental?

 Need to remind patrons to conserve energy?
 Measuring approximately 3" x

 4", these adhesive-backed gems make great reminders.
-If you

 General Purpose HVAC

 Control (A/C, heater, damper,